Ippolit Giliarovsky: On the Potemkin

 Some sailors armed themselves while the majority milled in shocked confusion.
 Giliarovsky grabbed a rifle from one of the marine guards and ordered the remainder to shoot.
+The firing squad, however, refused to fire.
 Followed by a junior officer he rushed at Grigory Vakulinchuk, a revolutionary ring-leader.
 Vakulinchuk fired at the two officers, killing the lieutenant.
 Giliarovsky then shot Vakulinchuk in the chest.
 The wounded mutineer wrestled the rifle from Giliarovsky before being shot in the back by a petty officer.
-Another revolutionary Afanasi Matushenko fired at the officers and missed.
+Another revolutionary, Afanasi Matushenko, fired at the officers and missed.
 Giliarovsky ordered the marine guards to shoot but they dispersed into the chaotic crowd on deck.
 Matushenko and two other sailors shot down Giliarovsky and another officer.
 Giliarovsky's last words were "I know you, you scoundrel.
 You may escape from the ship now, but I'll find you."
 He was tossed overboard by the sailors.
 Giliarovsky's body was found at sea by the marine transport Gonets in August 1905.

 Seven of the eighteen officers on the Potemkin were killed during the brief violence of the actual mutiny.
 These included Giliarovsky, Captain Golikov and Doctor Smirnov.
 Two sailors were also killed.
 The surviving officers were eventually put ashore except for three who for varying reasons chose to remain with the ship.

 Author Richard Hough gives a more favorable appraisal of Giliarovsky's orders during the mutiny.
 Hough argues that Giliarovsky took reasonable action to maintain order and discipline after the captain's weak response to the crew's refusal to eat the borscht.
 Giliarovsky's initial threat to shoot crew members was a bluff that exceeded his formal authority.
 When the majority of the crew under the leadership of Matushenko again refused to obey orders and became threatening, Giliarovsky felt compelled to try to carry through on his threat.
-According to Hough (pg.
-23), "Discipline in the Imperial Navy was no more and no less severe than in the British or United States navies".
+According to Hough, "Discipline in the Imperial Navy was no more and no less severe than in the British or United States navies".